petenorth/graalvm-native-image-pipeline/README.md

     oc create graalvm-native-image-scratch-bc.yaml
     oc create -f pipeline.yaml

-The first builds will fail, you will need to run the pipeline
+The first builds will fail, the pipeline build needs to be run...

     oc start-build graalvm-listdir-pipeline

 Or via the Jenkins browser application or via the Openshift browser application.

+Then the native image Java application built using GraalVM technology packaged as a minimal scratch based docker image can be deployed as a new app via

+    oc new-app graalvm-native-image-scratch